krishnaprasad4444/diagnal-test/README.md

 Builds and deploys the app for production to the github pages.\
 If you want to change the app url, change the 'homepage' value in package.json file and run the command.

-All the deploy process are automatic.\
+All the deployment process are automatic.\

 ### `npm run eject`